KEGANCP/Crime_Predictions_In_Chicago/README.md

 <p align="center">
   <img src="https://github.com/KEGANCP/Crime_Predictions_In_Chicago/blob/KeganDash/Resources/deploy.png" alt="deploy"/>
 </p>

      - Once pushed you can view our dashboard at https://my-dash-app.herokuapp.com (changing "my-dash-app" to the previously created unique name.
-Further details to deploy Dash [here](https://dash.plotly.com/deployment)

 =======
   - app.py is required to initialize the Dash application.